 The following is an uncorrected transcript generated by a transcription service.
 Before quoting in print, please check the corresponding audio for accuracy.

-Courtney Doctor (MDiv, Covenant Theological Seminary) serves as director of women’s initiatives for The Gospel Coalition.
-She’s a Bible teacher and author of From Garden to Glory: How Understanding God’s Story Changes Yours as well as several Bible studies including In View of God’s Mercies and Behold and Believe.
-Courtney and her husband, Craig, have four children, three children-in-law, and five beautiful grandchildren.
-You can follow her on Instagram or find out more at courtneydoctor.org.
+Courtney Doctor (MDiv, Covenant Theological Seminary) serves as the director of women’s initiatives for The Gospel Coalition.
+She is a Bible teacher and author of From Garden to Glory as well as several Bible studies, including Titus: Displaying the Gospel of Grace, In View of God’s Mercies, and Behold and Believe.
+Courtney and her husband, Craig, have four children and five grandchildren.

-Melissa Kruger serves as vice president of discipleship programming at The Gospel Coalition.
-She is the author of The Envy of Eve: Finding Contentment in a Covetous World, Walking with God in the Season of Motherhood, In All Things: A Nine-Week Devotional Bible Study on Unshakeable Joy, Growing Together: Taking Mentoring Beyond Small Talk and Prayer Requests, Wherever You Go, I Want You to Know, His Grace Is Enough, Lucy and the Saturday Surprise, Parenting with Hope: Raising Teens for Christ in a Secular Age, and Ephesians: A Study of Faith and Practice.
-Her husband, Mike, is the president of Reformed Theological Seminary, and they have three children.
-She writes at Wits End, hosted by The Gospel Coalition.
-You can follow her on Instagram, Facebook, or Twitter.
+Melissa Kruger serves as the vice president of discipleship programming for The Gospel Coalition (TGC).
+She’s the author of multiple books, including The Envy of Eve: Finding Contentment in a Covetous World, Walking with God in the Season of Motherhood, Growing Together: Taking Mentoring Beyond Small Talk and Prayer Requests, Wherever You Go, I Want You to Know, and Parenting with Hope: Raising Teens for Christ in a Secular Age.
+Her husband, Mike, is the Samuel C. Patterson Chancellor’s Professor of New Testament and Early Christianity at Reformed Theological Seminary and they have three children.

 Vanessa K. Hawkins (MDiv, DMin) is the director of community life at Redeemer Lincoln Square in New York City.
 She is a Bible teacher, a conference speaker, and author of the forthcoming Justice and the Heart of God, a Bible study on the book of Amos.
 She serves as a fellow for The Keller Center for Cultural Apologetics.
 Vanessa is married to Marcus, and they have three daughters.
 You can follow her on Instagram.